Tara-Cloud/aws-cdk-tutorial/README.md

 - ***README.md***: A README describing our CDK application and basic deployment steps.
 Notice we can find several useful tips and CDK commands prepopulated in the README by the CDK toolkit.
 Eventually we should customize this README file to be specific to the CDK application we build.
 - Notice that the CDK toolkit also initialized a ***git repository*** for us in the project directory and populated a .gitignore file that we can modify as needed.

-### Activate our virtual environment and install required modules
-Your project contains a .venv directory.
-This .venv directory is used to create a Python virtual environment where we can install packages and run our Python application without impacting the Python installation on our system.
-[Learn more about virtual environments here](https://docs.python.org/3/tutorial/venv.html).

-Let's activate our virtual environment by running the following command, make sure to run this command from within your cdk_static_website/ directory.

-Linux/MacOS:

-`source .venv/bin/activate`

-Windows:
-`.venv\Scripts\activate.bat`

-Once we have activated our virtual environment, we can install the required Python modules for our project by running

-`pip install -r requirements.txt`

-Now that we are familiar with our project structure and we have installed the required modules, we can get to work with CDK!

 ## Step 3: Bootstrap Your AWS Account

 Our next step is to prepare our AWS environment for CDK deployments.
 An AWS environment is a combincation of the AWS account and AWS region where we are provisioning our cloud resources.
 We prepare our AWS environment using a process called CDK Bootstrap.
 The CDK Bootstrap script will provision several resources in our AWS environment.
 CDK will rely on these resources behind the scenes when our CDK applications are being deployed.